Mikejo5000/vsts-docs-pr/docs/pipelines/actions/cosmos-db-ci-cd.md

 1. Search for the **ASP.NET Application** build template, and then select **Apply**.

-1. Select the **triggers**, and then select the checkbox for ""Enable cotinuous integration**.
+1. Select the **triggers**, and then select the checkbox for ""Enable continuous integration**.
 This setting ensures every commit to the repository excecutes a build.

 1. Select **Save & Queue**, and then choose **Save and Queue** to execute a new build.